250 Water Street: Construction and ownership changes

 By early August 2023, the surface-level parking lot on the site was removed, and excavation was underway.
 During construction, in 2024, ownership of the project was transferred to the newly-formed Seaport Entertainment Group as part of its spin-off from Howard Hughes.
 That August, Howard Hughes also obtained the air rights above the Tin Building and Pier 17, as per its 2021 agreement with the city government.
 The 250 Water Street site was valued at $143 million by 2025, and in March, Seaport Entertainment indicated that it wanted to either sell the site or find a development partner.
 By May, Seaport had received over 130 bids for the site; the winning bidder would be able to take over Seaport Entertainment's plans.
-Development firm Tavros bought the site in August 2025 for $150.5 million.
+Development firm Tavros purchased the site, closing on it for $143 million in February 2026, $7 million less than the initial purchase price first reported in August 2025.

 Usage

-Current plans call for a 26-story building with 550000 ft2, including 399 residential units.
-Of these units, 100 will be affordable.
-The building will also include office space and a retail component.
+Tavros's plans call for a mixed-use building with 600 residential units, retail, and a commercial component.

+Chelsea Piers Fitness will operate a five-story gym facility in the development.